 - Evidence for the Boudican revolt

-- A previously unknown Roman bathhouse under Borough High Street
+- A Roman bathhouse under Borough High Street, that was previously unknown

-- The remains of townhouses of important medieval clerics and the St. Saviour’s / Park Street burial ground
+- The remains of townhouses belonging to important medieval clerics and the St. Saviour’s / Park Street burial ground.

-The results of the work are currently being analysed by our archaeologists from Oxford Archaeology and pre-Construct Archaeology for future publication.
-All the finds and records will be deposited with the Museum of London at the completion of the work.
+The results of our work are currently being analysed by archaeology experts from Oxford Archaeology and Pre-Construct Archaeology for future publication.
+All the finds and records will be deposited with the Museum of London.

 Southwark Cathedral is hosting ‘Stories of Archaeology in Southwark’ – a day long series of talks about archaeology in the local community – on Saturday 28 July 2018.
 The event will include an hour long talk by Amelia Fairman, Senior Archaeologist at Pre-Construct Archaeology and Oxford Archaeology, the team that undertook the Thameslink Programme fieldwork.